Student Organization Directory

 The Antitrust Law Association provides a forum for students to discuss and learn about research, scholarship, and current events in the fields of antitrust and competition law.

-The purpose of APALSA is to support Asian and Pacific Islander (API) law students in their academic and career goals; to create a forum for discussion of a wide variety of topics relevant to APIs today, particularly in the legal field; to advocate for the interests of API law students and the API
+APALSA provides Asian and Pacific Islander (API) law students with academic, career, and social support; creates a forum for discussion of topics relevant to APIs; advocates for the interests of API law students and the API community; and facilitates connections between APIs at the Law School, th

 The University of Chicago Black Law Students Association (BLSA) is part of a national student organization which includes over 190 member chapters.